turingschool/curriculum-site/module3/lessons/react-router.md

 * `NavLink` A special version of the \<Link\> that will add styling attributes to the rendered element when it matches the current URL.
 * `Route` Its most basic responsibility is to render some UI when a location matches the route’s path
 * `Routes` A component that wraps your Route components that selects the best path match
-* `Outlet` A component that renders the next match in a set of matches. it must exist in the parent component when nesting routes
 * `useParams` A hook that allows us to gain access to a Route's params

 <!-- COMMENTING OUT THE PREWORK AS IT'S BEEN DEEMED UNNECCESARY AT THIS TIME -->